Key Takeaways

 4. 4

 Before spending time on detailed comparisons, confirm each shortlisted insurer meets your non-negotiables.
-These vary by industry and operation, but common dealbreakers for New Hampshire businesses include:
+Common dealbreakers for New Hampshire businesses include:

-• Certificate turnaround: If you bid on NH DOT projects or municipal contracts, same-day COIs may be required
+• Certificate turnaround: If you bid on New Hampshire DOT projects or municipal contracts, same-day COIs may be required.

 5. 5